 What is “alignment”?
 ML systems can exhibit goal-directed behavior, but it is difficult to understand or control what they are “trying” to do.
 Powerful models could cause harm if they were trying to manipulate and deceive humans.
 The goal of intent alignment is to instead train these models to be helpful and honest.

-Methodology: I’m unsatisfied with an algorithm if I feel like there’s any plausible story about how it eventually breaks down, which means that I can rule out most algorithms on paper without ever implementing them.
+Methodology: We’re unsatisfied with an algorithm if we can see any plausible story about how it eventually breaks down, which means that we can rule out most algorithms on paper without ever implementing them.
 The cost of this approach is that it may completely miss strategies that exploit important structure in realistic ML models; the benefit is that you can consider lots of ideas quickly.
 (More)

 Future plans: I expect ARC to focus on end-to-end alignment approaches until I either become more pessimistic about tractability or ARC grows enough to branch out into other areas.
 Over the long term we are likely to work on a combination of theoretical and empirical alignment research, collaborations with industry labs, alignment forecasting, and ML deployment policy.